Leasehold and Freehold Reform Act 2024: Valuation Uncertainty and Marriage Value Guide

 Is Marriage Value Abolished Under LAFRA 2024?

-Yes, marriage value has been abolished under the Leasehold and Freehold Reform Act 2024, representing one of the most significant cost reductions for leaseholders pursuing lease extensions and collective enfranchisement.
+The Leasehold and Freehold Reform Act 2024 abolishes marriage value on the statute book, but the provision is not yet in force in 2026, so marriage value remains payable for now.
+Once commenced, the change will deliver one of the most significant cost reductions for leaseholders pursuing lease extensions and collective enfranchisement.
 This removal eliminates the additional premium previously payable to landlords when lease extensions involved properties with less than 80 years remaining, potentially saving leaseholders thousands of pounds in enfranchisement costs.

 When Will Marriage Value Be Abolished Implementation Status